At Mengham Junior School, we strive to be:

 Insist upon, recognise and reward punctuality.

-- Learning Stars are given for great effort; in presentation, in learning or in thinking carefully about answers that given
+- Learning Stars are given for exceptional effort in presentation, in learning or in thinking carefully about answers that are given

-- Certificates are presented for: Bronze, Silver, Gold and Platinum Learning stars, homework, spelling success, handwriting, times tables, and attendance.
+- Certificates are presented for completing Bronze, Silver, Gold and Platinum Learning Star charts; homework; spelling success; handwriting; times table achievements, and attendance.

 - Work can be shared with Mrs Davies, Mr Harrison or Miss Rowsell.

-- We have an attendance cup and 10 minutes extra play each week for the class with the best attendance.
+- We have an Attendance Cup and 10 minutes extra play each week for the class with the highest attendance.

-- Mr Brum presents a Tidy Classroom award each week with 10 minutes extra play.
+- Mr Fletcher presents a Tidy Classroom Award each week with 10 minutes extra play.

-- If the reading challenge is completed a book of choice is presented each term.
+- If the reading challenge (8 books being read over the term) is completed a book of the child’s choice is presented to them each term.

-- There are end of term rewards which link to our aims to be Successful learners, Confident individuals and Responsible members of our community.
+- There are end of term rewards which link to our aims to be successful learners, healthy and confident individuals and responsible members of our community.

-These can take many forms and depend upon the relationships that have been developed with pupils.
-Examples of this are;
+We will avoid, where possible, ‘advertising’ the poor behaviour (such as putting names on the board).
+And instead focus on displaying the behaviour we wish to see instead.
+This may take many forms and depend upon the relationships that have been developed with pupils.
+Examples of this include: